Skip to content

 Form I-9 is required to verify that an employee is legally allowed to work in the United States.
 Employees must provide identification documents, such as a passport, driver's license, or Social Security card, to prove their identity and work eligibility.

 Employers are responsible for reviewing and storing this form to comply with U.S. employment laws.
-The business faces legal penalties, including fines or audits if it hires workers without completing Form I-9.
-Employers must also ensure that all documents are genuine and valid before hiring a new employee.
+Hiring workers without completing Form I-9 exposes the business to legal penalties, including fines or audits.
+Employers must also confirm that all documents are genuine and valid before hiring a new employee.

 4. Bank information

-Direct deposit is a secure and convenient way to pay employees, which reduces the risks associated with lost or stolen checks.
-The paycheck is delayed or sent to the wrong account if an employee provides incorrect banking details, which causes financial stress.
+Direct deposit is a secure and convenient way to pay employees, reducing the risks associated with lost or stolen checks.
+If an employee provides incorrect banking details, the paycheck is delayed or sent to the wrong account, which causes financial stress.
 Businesses should verify this information to prevent payroll issues.

 5. Job application and offer letter

-There could be misunderstandings about salary, benefits, or job responsibilities without these documents.
+Without these documents, there could be misunderstandings about salary, benefits, or job responsibilities.
 For example, if an employee is promised a bonus but the details are not included in the offer letter, this leads to payroll disputes.

 6. Payroll authorization form